zyadelzyat/zyadelzyat.github.io/_posts/2023-12-19-SOC_Analyst_Interviews.md

 ---

-# Interview Questions For SOC Analysts
+# Interview Questions For SOC Analyst

 > "questions that someone might ask you or not even ask it as a junior SOC analyst , enjoy :)